Sonupriya26/Adopting-Multi-Cloud-Strategy/README.md

-Adopting Multi-Cloud Strategy with Docker and Kubernetes
+Adopting Multi-Cloud Strategy using Docker and Kubernetes